 Basic principles of thermodynamics applied to engineering systems using pure substances and mixtures as working fluids.
 Direct application of the laws of thermodynamics to analysis of closed and open systems, mass and energy flow.
 Extensive analysis of isentropic processes in cycles, analysis of gas mixtures and psychometrics in heating and cooling systems.
 Introduction to fluid mechanics and analysis of fluid statics problems.

-Prerequisite(s): CHEM 124 and PHYS 123 and MATH 251 and CS 104-105, An asterisk () designates a course which may be taken concurrently.
+Prerequisite(s): ((CHEM 122 and CHEM 123) or CHEM 124) and (PHYS 123 and CS 104-105 and MATH 251\), An asterisk (\) designates a course which may be taken concurrently.
+Lecture: 3 Lab: 0 Credits: 3